uygarucar/my-routine/README.md

   * React Navigation
   * Firebase Authorization & Firebase Real Time Database

-## Where I've involved
+## Where I've been involved
-  I've involved in
+  I've been involved in
   * building the foundation of theming and localization
   * building UI of authorization screen
   * creation of modal screen